EMPATHY THROUGH STORY, EXPRESSED AS A CELEBRATION OF AMATEUR ART AND THE SIMPLE AND RELENTLESS DESIRE TO CREATE.

 For DEThomas, his deep, resonant voice is not just a stylistic choice—it is an extension of his self.
 He reflects on how, from a young age, he gravitated toward low, rich tones, rejecting the high-pitched voices that reminded him of childhood authority figures.
 Over time, he trained his voice, sculpting it into an instrument capable of carrying the weight of his emotions.
 One of the things I love most about doing this podcast is how often I’m surprised by the people I interview.
 Every conversation is rooted in music—our shared passion for writing and creating songs—but at its core, it’s about the story.
 It’s about the human connection, the unique experiences that shape each person, and the way those experiences find their way into their art.
 That connection is what keeps me making the next episode and the next.
 It’s what draws me in—this hand of kindness I encounter every time, even when the world around us often seems to be turning the other way.
 For me, and I hope for the listener as well, each episode is a discovery.
 At its simplest, it’s just one person sitting in front of another, reaching out a hand.

-EPS 09 -AUSTRIA -
+THE DEEP VOICE EPS 09 -AUSTRIA - DETHOMAS

-EPS 7 SOUTH CAROLINA USA DIOPTER ALT-ROCK
+THE STRENGTH OF THE LENS EPS 7 SOUTH CAROLINA USA DIOPTER ALT-ROCK

 Join BEAH as he welcomes Rob from Featherstone Massacre for an intimate conversation about music, loss, and creative evolution.
 In this touching episode, Rob shares the stories behind three original songs, exploring his journey from learning Pantera solos to crafting his own unique sound with an 8-string guitar1.
 Through personal tales of grief, Roman Empire memes, and quantum physics, Rob reveals how unexpected life events shaped his songwriting process.
 This episode showcases how music can become a powerful tool for processing life's challenges while maintaining artistic integrity.